About Bay Street

 - Wining & Dining: Mid-range to fine dining are mostly offered in Bay Street.
-Some of the highly-rated restaurants in the corridor include Richmond Station, Bannock, Canoe, Bymark, The Gabardine, Katana on Bay, Locale Mercatto, Ki, Planta Toronto, and Trios Bistro.
+Some of the highly-rated restaurants in the corridor include Richmond Station, Sap, Canoe, Bymark, Barberian's Steak House, Leña Restaurante, Mercatto, Ki, PLANTA, and Hy's Steakhouse & Cocktail Bar.

 - History & Culture: Bay Street may be home to a large number of companies, banks, and more, but that doesn't mean locals don't know how to play.
 The Entertainment District with all its thrills, is just a short distance away from the corridor.